The Insatiate Countess: Performance

 The title page of the 1613 quarto states that the drama was performed at the Whitefriars Theatre — which indicates the Children of the Queen's Revels as the company that staged it.
 The date of first production is uncertain, and is generally assigned to the period c.
 1610.

-A Restoration adaptation of The Insatiate Countess, titled God's Revenge Against the Abominable Sin of Adultery, was staged in 1679.
+A Restoration novelization of The Insatiate Countess, which featured the plot of that play alongside several other stories, was published with the title God's Revenge Against the Abominable Sin of Adultery, in 1679.

 Authorship

 Modern scholarship generally regards the play as a composite work.
 The play's text shows a range of commonalities with Barkstead's two non-dramatic narrative poems, Myrrha (published 1607) and Hiren (1611).
 Critics have not agreed on the nature of Marston's connection.
 Some have argued that Marston started the play, but left it unfinished when he encountered his second bout of legal troubles in 1607 and 1608, and that Barkstead and Machin later completed the script.
 Others have suggested that Marston's contribution is concentrated in the comic subplot.

 Little is known of Barkstead, and even less of Machin.
 Barkstead (or Barksted, Barksteed, Backstead, etc.) was an actor with several companies, including the Lady Elizabeth's Men and Prince Charles's Men, in the 1607–16 period, as well as a poet.
 Machin collaborated with Gervase Markham on The Dumb Knight (1608), and probably was the "L. M." who contributed eclogues to Barkstead's Myrrha.

 In his analysis of the play's text, modern editor Giorgio Melchiori sees Act I, the beginning of Act II, and portions of Act V scene i as the remains of Marston's original authorship, though reworked by Barkstead and Machin, while the rest of Act II and Acts III and IV constitute little Marston and mostly Barkstead/Machin.
-The final scene, V,ii, is a makeshift ending tacked on by an "unscrupulous hack", to turn a defective play text into publishable form.
+The final scene, V, ii, is a makeshift ending tacked on by an "unscrupulous hack", to turn a defective play text into publishable form.

 Conversely, David Lake has argued against Marston's presence, and Martin Wiggins assigns the play to Barkstead and Machin in his 1988 edition.
 Darren Freebury-Jones, Marina Tarlinskaja, and Marcus Dahl argue that Barkstead and Machin revised and completed a play originally written by Marston.